Telephone: 01225 423250 Email: email@example.com Twitter:

-Mary Anne has experience in primary care research (GP Surgery) and secondary care research (hospital) and also works as a facilitator and joint programme lead for a National Institute for Health Research communication course.
+Mary Anne has experience in primary care research at our doctors surgeries and secondary care research in hospitals, also working as a facilitator and joint programme lead for a National Institute for Health Research communication course.

 Becky has worked in the public, private and voluntary sectors improving performance and developing business.
 She is keen to offer good quality research studies to as many patients as possible.

 - Good Clinical Practice (GCP) trained Research Team

 - High recruitment levels, top UK and European recruiter

 - Independent, fully equipped unit and spacious monitoring facilities

 - Onsite pharmacy and pharmacists

 - COPD (Chronic Obstructive Pulmonary Disease)